 Repair provides an important opportunity for value-retention within a circular economy (Nasr et al. 2018; Svensson-Hoglund et al. 2021).
 Right to Repair movements and calls for policies promoting repair have been gaining increasing attention in both the EU and US (Svensson-Hoglund et al. 2021; Almén et al. 2021).
-However, contemporary academic reflections on repair highlight that, not only is the practice of repair generally understudied, it is also predominantly framed very narrowly as a business operations challenge (e.g., logistics and operating costs), or as an immaterial, nostalgic, and sustaining “consumer activity” (McLaren et al. 2020; Niskanen et al. 2021). the literature emphasis on the consumer, and on repair as a consumer activity, misrepresents the important role of repair in the broader realization of sustainable circular systems (McLaren et al. 2020; Svensson-Hoglund et al. 2021). a current lack of a systematic study and understanding of the topic, and the inherent associated economic, social, and environmental opportunities (Parajuly et al. 2021).
+However, contemporary academic reflections on repair highlight that, not only is the practice of repair generally understudied, it is also predominantly framed very narrowly as a business operations challenge (e.g., logistics and operating costs), or as an immaterial, nostalgic, and sustaining (vs. transforming) “consumer activity” (McLaren et al. 2020; Niskanen et al. 2021).
+As such, the literature places emphasis on the consumer, and on repair as a consumer activity, but misrepresents the important role of repair in the broader realization of sustainable circular systems (McLaren et al. 2020; Svensson-Hoglund et al. 2021).
+There is general consensus in the literature that the upscaling of repair requires holistic, systems-wide consideration and perspective (McLaren et al. 2020; Svensson-Hoglund et al. 2021).
+However, there remains a current lack of a systematic study and understanding of the topic, and the inherent associated economic, social, and environmental opportunities (Parajuly et al. 2021).
 In particular, there is a need to understand repair beyond a business or consumer activity, and in relation to the life cycle system of products, the constellations of actors involved before, during and after a repair, and the role of timing in influencing system factors and actors.
 Given the recent rise in repair-focused policy measures (Svensson-Hoglund et al. 2021; Almén et al. 2021), there is a need to identify and understand these temporal “dimensions” and interconnections to ensure that new policy and strategy interventions appropriately consider and address the role of time, and timing, as they relate to successful upscaling of repair engagement.
+These topics are discussed in greater detail in the following sections.

 Damage, Repair, and Timing